-Coffee is more than just coffee.
-“Around 125 million people worldwide depend on coffee for their livelihoods,” as told by FairTrade.
-Coffee is a complex process and undergoes several processes, involving a chain of hundreds of people before the coffee beans can be ready to consume.
-80% of coffee is produced by 25 million smallholder farmers.
+Coffee is a complex process and undergoes several processes, involving a chain of hundreds of people.
 Each step, from the harvest to the final processing stage has an impact on the flavour.

 Coffee seeds are planted often when the weather is wet to help the roots become firmly established.
 It can take anywhere between three to four years after planting for coffee plants to bear the cherries.
 They start by producing white blossoms and around eight months later, coffee cherries will usually appear.
 The cherries contain the coffee seeds or more commonly recognised as the coffee beans.
 Each cherry usually contains two beans.
 Occasionally, in around 5% of coffee cherries, there is just one seed, this is known as peaberry.